South High School (Utah)

 South High School was a high school in Salt Lake City, Utah, which operated from 1931 to 1988.
 The school was located on the southern end of Salt Lake City proper, at 1575 S. State Street.
-The school is now a campus of Salt Lake Community College.
+The school is now a campus of Salt Lake Community College, with a section dedicated to the Salt Lake City School District's Innovations Early College High School and Career and Technical Center, both at the south end of the campus, on the first and second floor, respectively.

 Beginnings

 In 1928 the Salt Lake school district decided to build a new high school to accommodate the increasing population of high school age children.
 The Great Depression put a hold on these plans, but when it was learned that the LDS High School, a private school with about 1,000 students, was to close in 1931, the plan was revived.
 The South High School building was constructed in 1929-1931 on the site of the "Original Pioneer Nursery" established by John Chamberlain.
 Land was surveyed on June 16, 1930, and ground was first broken on June 30, 1930.
 The edifice was erected in the record time of fourteen months at an estimated cost of $1.5 million.
 South High school opened its doors in the fall of 1931 (for the class of 1932).

 The high school was built with many art deco features.
 It was a large school with multiple wings.
 The three-story portion of the original structure formed a rough shape of the letter "E".
 The interior had some unusual features, including wide double ramps, instead of stairs, connecting each floor; arched hallways with highly textured plaster work; and red and black checkerboard tiled hallway floors.
 The auditorium was much the same as a playhouse, complete with balcony and opera alcoves on either side of the stage.
 Extensions were added in the 1950s and early 1960s, including a large gymnasium with seating balconies, with a total seating capacity in the thousands.